The Canary Islands

 Its beaches are its most impressive destinations and are ideal for loosening up in the sun or delighting in water sports such as windsurfing as well as diving.
 In the interior, you’ll locate fantastic landscapes which are ideal for trekking, cycle touring, rock climbing and even caving.

-Several of one of the most spectacular consists of the volcanic scenery of Lanzarote, the beaches of Fuerteventura and Grandma Canaria with their sand dunes, or the eco-friendly woodlands of La Palma and La Gomera.
+Several of one of the most spectacular consists of the volcanic scenery of Lanzarote, the beaches of Fuerteventura and Grandma Canaria with their dunes, or the eco-friendly woodlands of La Palma and La Gomera.

-The Canary Islands additionally provide a variety of social options to explore, consisting of the huge site at San Cristóbal de La Laguna, which has actually been granted the World Heritage designation by the UNESCO, and the job of César Manrique in Lanzarote.
+The Canary Islands additionally provide a variety of social options to explore, consisting of the huge site at San Cristóbal de La Laguna, which has been granted the World Heritage designation by UNESCO, and the job of César Manrique in Lanzarote.
 If you’re entering February you’ll likewise be able to delight in the stunning Circus in Santa Cruz de Tenerife.

 A traditional local dish